AdobeDocs/release-notes.en/template.md

 >[!NOTE]
 >
->Subscribe to the [Adobe Priority Product Update](https://www.adobe.com/subscription/priority-product-update.html) to be notified via email about upcoming releases.
-New information published after the release will be marked with the publication date.
+>New information published after the release will be marked with the publication date.

 **Release date: 2021**